 The Midnight Express Food Chain

+Having started with the 39, it still retains its title as the flagship of the Midnight Express line-up.
+However, two other sizes are available, the 37, and the 34, and each of these come in three versions – cabin, open sport and open fish.
 The 39 Cuddy has a LOA of 39’2” (11.94 m), a beam of 9’6" (2.9 m) and a draft of 20” (50.8 cm).
 She’s no lightweight at 13,000 lbs (5,896.7 kg).
 She has enough weight to give a solid feeling when riding (as professed by the law enforcement guys who love it).
 But she also has a Nida-Core polypropylene honeycomb core construction which adds strength, but not excessive weight.

 Up forward is a cuddy cabin, hence the name of the model, and it’s laid out for two people, which makes this a nice weekender if you want to get to that weekend faster than anyone else at the marina.
 The cabin is closed off with a top hatch and folding door, which when open reveals V-seating that obviously can be converted to a berth, the same as every other V-berth on the planet.
 Headroom inside the cabin is 5’7” (1.7 m) so prepare to do a little stooping as you maneuver to your seat, but length is a large 7’6" (2.29 m).